-Packing the perfect emergency first aid kit for your travels is essential, but you do need to know exactly what you will need to put in there, and as a qualified emergency nurse who also specialises in travel medicine, I’m here to tell you how to do just that.
+Have you ever wondered what a travel nurse keeps in their first aid kit?
+Well now you don’t need to.
+Packing the perfect emergency first aid kit for your travels is essential, but you do need to know exactly what you will need to put in there.
+So as a qualified emergency nurse who also specialises in travel medicine, I’m here to tell you how to do just that.

 First aid kits are there to cover basic needs in an emergency, so there is no need to carry the entire stock cupboard of your local emergency department.

 Saying that, there are some essential things you should carry with you, and I will list them here.

-Gauze.
 The medical jack of all trades, can be used to apply pressure to a wound and soak up blood, or as a basic dressing for a medium or large wound (and can be easily cut to size).

-Medical tape.
 Used to secure gauze to a wound as a dressing.

 Essential for cleaning a wound before applying a dressing.

 The need to have these on standby is obvious.
 A small pack of basic paracetamol (acetaminophen if you are American) or any of the associated brand names is usually sufficient, but ibuprofen or other similar medications are fine too.
 Basically whatever you normally take for pain relief when you have a headache or minor pain is fine.

-Useful for any annoying insect bites.
+Useful for any annoying insect bites, obviously.

 And that’s it!

 Anything else you could carry such as sutures, haemostats, specialist hydrocolloid dressings, non rebreather masks, antibiotics or the entire contents of a chemists stock cupboard will be next to useless unless you know how to use them, and not many people without specific first aid or medical training do, so why carry them?